Welcome!

 Description of the Program:

 The Social Skills Group is a program that provides a fun and interactive way for children to learn and practice social skills.
-This 8-week social skills group course is designed to teach your child important and essential pro-social skills in a fun and engaging manner.
+This social skills group course is designed to teach your child important and essential pro-social skills in a fun and engaging manner.
 Each week, we will be focusing on a different topic area including Getting to know one another, Friendship/making & keeping friends, Sharing/taking turns, Listening/following directions, Managing emotions/healthy coping skills, Manners, Kindness/empathy, and Teamwork/cooperation.
 Each week’s lesson is specifically crafted to be for your child’s developmental level, accompanied by related age-appropriate activities which allows your child to practice the skills taught in a safe, non-judgmental, and nurturing environment.
 As the Facilitator, I will be using prompting, coaching, redirection, feedback, and positive reinforcement to guide/assist your child in navigating through various social scenarios/situations with his/her peers.

 Within this social skills group course, not only will your child have the opportunity to meet and connect with other kids his/her age, your child will also learn how to interact with his/her peers in a more positive and socially appropriate manner, which will in turn allow your child to have deeper, more meaningful relationships with others later on in life.